zlxy9892/GeoProcessing/README.md

 # GeoProcessing
-code of my master thesis
+code of some basic geographical processing (such as input and output geo data).